Agnès b.: Expansion

 agnès b. started designing menswear in 1981 after observing men appropriate clothes designed for women.
 She opened her first international store on Prince Street in New York's SoHo district in 1983.
 Her enthusiasm for the city stemmed from her love of the American crime film genre, dubbed film noir in France.
 This interest extended to the store's decor, which included vintage, oversized movie posters.
 The one-sheets would eventually draw the attention of filmmaker Harmony Korine, who would begin an artistic collaboration with agnès in 1999.

 agnès b. launched "Le b." perfume in 1987, a skincare and cosmetics line.
 Over time, her designs would grow to include maternity wear, shoes, and bags.
 Additionally, agnès b. has designed watches and eyewear for Seiko and a beauty line for L'Oréal.
 She has shops in London, Amsterdam, Singapore, Taipei, Tokyo, Hong Kong, and New York with more to open in Beijing and Shanghai.

+In 2020, French footweat company Panafrica collaborated with agnès b. on a footwear collection distributed in several countries.

 As of October 2023, agnès b. operates one store in New York City, at 1063 Madison Avenue, which originally opened in 1984, and an online e-boutique.

 Agnès Troublé says she wants to set an example with her business and social responsibility: 'To me, there is a consistency between the fact that the clothes are made here and what I am, what I do, what I love to do.'
 She currently supports several associations, including AIDES, ACT UP and Handicap International.